linkedin/dustjs/guides/contexts.md

 ## Special Values in Context

 Objects, Arrays, strings, numbers, and other literals are retrieved from the context as-is.
-Contexts have special behavior when returning functions and Promises.
+Dust treats other context values specially:

 ### Functions